Pre Tune Information

 by Michael Decipha Ponthieux

-Before inquiring about a custom tune, be sure you have verified the following for best results
+Before inquiring about an EFIDynoTuning Custom Tune, be sure you have verified the following for best results.

 Factory rod bolts should be replaced with ARP high strength rod bolts in all boosted applications.

 Gapless rings should not be used in any application, all boosted engines should have at least .006" per inch (of piston diameter) regardless of